 - Communicate with and involve wider communities and key statutory and voluntary/community sector partners in the work of developing a community strategy.

-The Exeter City Councillor with responsibility as ‘Community Champion’ shall attend as a full member and be entitled to vote.
+The Exeter City Councillor with portfolio responsibility for Communities and Neighbourhoods shall attend as a full member on behalf of Exeter City Council and be entitled to vote.
 Local Councillors in the ward of a participating community-led association are welcome to join as non-voting associate members.
-Where Councillors are both a councillor and acting to represent a community association they should declare their duality of interest; councillors in such a position are encouraged to involve other members of their Associations’ committee or appropriate community advocate to participate.
+Where Councillors are both a councillor and acting to represent a community association they should declare their duality of interest; councillors in such a position are encouraged to involve other members of their Association’s committee or appropriate community advocate to participate.

 Membership of the Forum will be decided by the Steering Group, unless the applicant does not clearly meet the criteria above then the members of the Forum will decide at the next meeting.